jaeheonshim/smallprojects/README.md

 ## [Hangman](https://github.com/jaeheonshim/smallprojects/tree/master/Hangman)
 *Java*
-This is a fun hangman game written in Java.
+This is a fun console hangman game written in Java.
 The objective of the game is to guess the correct word in a limited number of tries or less.
 The number of tries can be customized in the program.
 Also, a custom word can be specified in the program, or it can be set to use a random word from a list of 800 words.

 To specify options, edit the constructor from when the Hangman object is created in the main method.

 - Hangman("apple") will create a hangman game with the objective word set as apple.
 - Hangman("apple", 10) will create a hangman game with the objective word set as apple AND the number of tries set to 10 (Default is 7).
 - Hangman(true) will create a hangman game with a random objective word.
 - Hangman(true, 10) will create a hangman game with a random objective word and the number of tries set to 10.

+PS - There isn't an actual hangman, I couldn't draw one in Unicode art.
+The program just tells you how many tries you have remaining.